 Keep your restaurant, staff, customers, and kitchen safe with fire-safety strategies tied to your daily routine.
 Ensure your staff is trained on the restaurant fire safety checklist, weekly fire safety to-dos & overall safety protocol.
 Declutter floors, doorways, and evacuation pathways and prioritize cleanliness, especially of kitchen equipment.
 Regularly inspect and maintain your fire extinguishers, sprinkler system, and kitchen hood and implement regular fire-safety and kitchen equipment training.

 These fire safety norms are important measures for preventing fire events and working safe.
-Ensure your staff is aware of how to practice fire safety in restaurants by displaying your restaurant kitchen safety checklist in a highly trafficked area.
+Work with your team to get in the habit of working through your daily fire safety checklist.
+Ensure your staff is aware of how to practice fire safety in restaurants by displaying your restaurant safety checklist in a highly trafficked area.

-Fire risk is everywhere in restaurants and the food industry, so restaurant fire safety should be at the forefront of your business.
-These 5 fire safety tips are easy and cost-effective to implement, yet vital to the well-being of customers and staff.
+Fire risk is everywhere in restaurants and the food industry, so fire safety codes for restaurants should be at the forefront of your business.
+These 5 kitchen fire safety tips are easy and cost-effective to implement, yet vital to the well-being of customers and staff.

-When fire prevention and training employees are taken seriously, you minimize the risks and can stop the smallest fire before it escalates.
+When fire safety norms for restaurants and training employees are taken seriously, you minimize the risks and can stop the smallest fire before it escalates.
 Get the peace of mind you deserve knowing your business is code-compliant and fire-safe every day, not just when the fire marshal shows up.